MainManMechanic/RESUME/README.md

 -Showcase of Python libraries such as matplotlib, numpy, seaborn.

--Involves report and education of many statistical concepts and reasoning
+-Involves report and education of many statistical concepts and reasoning.

--Involves basic visualisation
+-Involves basic visualisation.

 __SQL 8 Week Challenge__
 An 8 Week SQL challenge to showcase my SQL skills